BParadowski/designo/README.md

 7. `::before` and `::after` pseudolelemnts are first or last child of an element. **They won't work on elements without children!**

+8. Adding `overflow-hidden` to `<main>` of every page solves the problem of overflow with strange decorations positioned `absolute` which "leave" the page.

+9. The difference between `overflow-hidden` and `overflow-clip` is that the latter prohibits all scrolling including programmatic scrolling.

 ### **Unwieldy images**

 To "cut off" a part of an image **and influence the box model** you can use negative margin.